graviraja/100-Days-of-NLP/applications/classification/README.md

 The results were actually less compared to a basic MLP model.
 One of the reason might be LSTM is not able to learn the relationships among the words in a sentence due to the highly diverse nature of the Code-mixed data.

+## Sentimix with XLM-RoBERTa.ipynb

+As the LSTM is not able to learn the relationships between the words in a code-mixed sentence due to the highly diverse nature of the Code-mixed data and no pre-trained embeddings are used, the F1 score is less.

+To alleviate this problem XLM-RoBERTa model (which has been pre-trained on 100 languages) is being used to encode the sentence.
+In order to use the XLM-RoBERTa model, the sentence needs to be in a proper language.
+So first the Hinglish words need to be converted to the Hindi (Devanagari) form.

+An F1 score of `0.59` was achieved.
+Methods to improve this will be explored later on.

 # Document Classification